brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 # SCAYLE Storefront Core - Nuxt 3 Migration

-This document outlines all changes from the former Nuxt 2-based `@scayle/storefront-nuxt2` pacgae to the new Nuxt 3-based `@scayle/storefront-nuxt`.
+This document outlines all changes from the former Nuxt 2-based `@scayle/storefront-nuxt2` package to the new Nuxt 3-based `@scayle/storefront-nuxt`.
 Please keep in mind that this documentation is still being extended and will be regularly updated.

 _Last updated: 19.
 September 2023_